Governance Infrastructure

-Why Governance Matters Now
+Why Clinical Governance Infrastructure Matters

 Patient journeys cross organisational boundaries.
 Data flows between systems.
 Responsibility transfers at every handover.
 The governance infrastructure that worked inside organisations does not work between them.